MicrosoftDocs/cpp-docs/docs/windows/extensions-that-are-specific-to-cpp-cli.md

 ms.workload: ["cplusplus", "uwp"]
 ---
 # Extensions That Are Specific to C++/CLI

-The following language features, which are explained in this section of the documentation, apply only to C++/CLI.
+The following language features apply only to C++/CLI:

 [__identifier (C++/CLI)](../windows/identifier-cpp-cli.md)